Resham Lal Chaudhary

-Resham Lal Chaudhary, also Resham Chaudhary, is a Nepali former member of Parliament who has been sentenced to life in prison for his role in orchestrating and carrying out the 2015 Tikapur massacre.
-He is currently serving his sentence.
+Resham Lal Chaudhary, also Resham Chaudhary, is a Nepali former member of Parliament who was sentenced to life in prison for his role in orchestrating and carrying out the 2015 Tikapur massacre.
+He was later freed on the occasion of Republic day in Nepal.

+Chaudhary, a founder of Nagrik Unmukti Party, Nepal which he founded on 30 October 2025.

 Role in 2015 Tikapur massacre

 Resham Chaudhary was one of the principal leaders of a series of protests in Kailali opposing the proposed administrative demarcations in the new constitution.
 On August 24, the protest unexpectedly turned into a lynch mob targeting police personnel throughout the city.
 Seven police officers were killed.
 The attacks were carried out by people wielding household weapons.
 One of the victims was burned alive.
 A toddler, aged two, was also killed in the violence.
 The police filed murder and other charges against more than 50 people naming Resham Chaudhary as the main accused.
 He denied the charges and went into hiding.